BioSpyder-Bioinformatics/notes-documentation/tempoSeqR_fns.md

 *QC Tools*
 For all graphs you need to allow to select a subset of data to be plotted (Also doublecheck how to do in graph selection).
-For all graphs and tables you need to allow for download and selection download
+For all graphs and tables you need to allow for download and selection download _For graphs/statistics_ select samples with checkboxes or even better side by side list that allow you to swop elements between them

 _Display Count Table_
 (So that user can have a look at the table straight on the app.
 This requires a search function or something)

 _Sample statistics_
 Displays the total mapped reads, average reads per probe and sample type.
 Here user can specify positive and negative controls
+Other parameters useful for the analysis include:
+- P80
+	+ Metric describing number of probes required to capture 80% of change in expression.
+This is useful as QC tool in case number of probes required vary too much between samples (could be given by sequencing depth - required adjustments in attenuation etc)
+- Number of detected genes
+- Number of probes with at least count 1
+	+ This is mainly for single cell
+- Statistics by group
+	+ eg pos-neg-control-group x/y/z
+	+ Useful for mediating depth difference between samples

 _Barplot_
 Shows number of reads per sample